How to Serve Eviction & Lease Termination Notices in Delaware

 A landlord can demonstrate proof that a notice was delivered through the following methods:

-• Hand Delivery – to tenant or a person of suitable age and discretion, by completing a Declaration of Service at the time of delivery.
+• Hand Delivery – to tenant or a person of suitable age and discretion, by completing a Declaration of Service at the time of delivery

-• Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery.
+• Posting at the Premises – by taking a photograph and completing a Declaration of Service at the time of delivery

 If the notice is sent by certified, registered or first class mail, add three (3) additional calendar days to the notice period to account for variability in post office delivery times.

-Delaware Eviction & Lease Termination Notice Forms
+Delaware Eviction and Lease Termination Notice Forms

 Notice Form Grounds

-5 Day Notice to Quit Unpaid Rent
+5 Day Notice To Quit Eviction for Unpaid Rent

-Immediate Notice to Vacate Irreparable Harm
+Immediate Notice To Vacate Eviction for Irreparable Harm

 Sources